 Tooth decay slowly destroys your tooth’s defenses to reach its most vulnerable tissues.
 A traumatic injury, such as a crack, fracture, or break from bad oral habits can expose the inside of the tooth.
 It will immediately expose your tooth’s pulp to bacteria, food debris, hot and cold temperatures, and possible infection.
 Even if the tooth doesn’t hurt right away, visit us as soon as possible if it chips or cracks.

 In most cases, a crack or fracture can be treated with a custom made dental crown to protect it from the pressures of biting and chewing.
 Occasionally, a root canal is needed if the tooth becomes infected.
 Your porcelain crown will be designed to mimic the size, shape, and color of your tooth, as well as the way your healthy tooth enamel reflects light.
 Aside from restoring your tooth, a custom dental crown can also improve the tooth’s appearance and maintain your smile’s beauty.

 Treating Tooth Sensitivity

 If gum disease, the early stage of which can be reversed, is causing tooth pain, a dentist can treat the problem.
 If a cavity is causing pain, the dentist can fill the cavity.
 Dentin exposure can be treated with a variety of in-office and at-home remedies.

 - Bonding agent, which is used to attach restorations to teeth or fill cavities, can be used to seal the dentin.
 The bonding sealants can seal the dentinal tubules that cause the pain.

 - Fluoride varnish can strengthen the enamel and reduce dentine hypersensitivity.

 - Fluoride gel or foam in mouth trays can treat the teeth with a high concentration of fluoride for three to five minutes, strengthening the sensitive area.

 - Use a desensitizing toothpaste specifically designed for patients with sensitive teeth.

 - Brush your teeth properly directing the bristles towards your gum line, and be careful not to brush too hard.

 - Use a soft bristled toothbrush.
-Stiffer bristles can aggravate sensitive teeth and cause further gum recession.
+Stiffer bristles can aggravate sensitive teeth and cause further gum tissue recession.

 - Use a fluoride rinse provided by your dentist.